-Currently, one of the main reasons for the lack of reporting of these indicators is limited national capacity to produce and effectively communicate gender statistics.
+One of the main reasons for the lack of reporting of these indicators is limited national capacity to produce and effectively communicate gender statistics.
 In fact, only 13% of countries have budgets dedicated to gender statistics.
-Further, donor commitments to statistics do not sufficiently address gender issues.
-According to the 2019 PARIS21 PRESS report, only 13% of multilateral donor-funded statistical development projects include activities in gender statistics, and these activities represent only approximately 8% of the total budgets of all projects reported.

 The collaboration focuses on four main activities: